-Parks in Focus® fosters in youth an appreciation for the environment and natural resources through photography-centered visits to public lands during which participants learn the fundamentals of photography, ecology, and conservation.
-In response to the COVID-19 pandemic, the program has also developed new digital curricula and hosted virtual learning experiences for area youth.
-Tucson-based Parks in Focus® activities are primarily funded by interest revenues earned on Trust Fund investments, while Parks in Focus® activities outside of Arizona, such as in Yosemite National Park, are primarily funded by external grants, donations, and program partners including through the Western National Parks Association.
+Parks in Focus[®] fosters in youth an appreciation for the environment and natural resources through visits to public lands during which participants learn the fundamentals of photography, ecology, and conservation.
+Parks in Focus[®] also provides digital resources and trains Federal employees, natural resource professionals, and educators in the use of program curricula.
+Arizona-based Parks in Focus[®] activities are primarily funded by interest revenues earned on Trust Fund investments, while Parks in Focus[®] activities outside of Arizona, such as in Yosemite National Park, are primarily funded by external grants, donations, and program partners.